kevin4Kin/kin-web-dev-docs/docs/quick-start/hi-kin-python.md

 ---
 id: hi-kin-python
-title: Hello World with the Python SDK
+title: Hello World Python
 ---

 With the Kin SDK for Python you can create a server back-end to support your client apps and integrate Kin.
-If you’re just getting started with Kin ecosystem we suggest you spend a few minutes reading this [overview of the Kin architecture.](documentation/kin-architecture-overview.md)
+If you’re just getting started with Kin ecosystem we suggest you spend a few minutes reading this [overview of the Kin architecture.](../kin-architecture-overview.md)

 The following tutorial is meant to run on a server and will serve as a crash course on the basic functionalities of the Kin SDK for Python.
 As you implement Kin in your service you should wrap this SDK in your back-end services as you see fit.
 Here we will simply look at the most basic functions of the Kin SDK for Python showing you how to create an account on the Kin blockchain, execute a transaction and read the user's current balance.